-- Ugly permalink: WordPress creates a plain permalink that contains numbers called the ID .
-This number is unique and identifies every post or page you create.
+- Ugly permalink: WordPress creates a default permalink structure that contains numbers called the ID .
+This post ids are unique and identifies every post or page you create.
 For example, https://yoursite.com/?p=99.
 This type of permalink is default on all WordPress sites.
-Then again, this type of permalink is vague and is not good.
+Then again, this type of permalink settings is vague and is not good.

-- Pretty permalink: These are search engine friendly URLs.
+- Pretty permalink: These are SEO friendly URLs.
 They contain words that refer to the post or page.
 They look like this https://yoursite.com/name-of-post.

-This permalink structure requires mod_rewrite module in Apache (or a similar module in other web servers).
+This WordPress permalink structure requires mod_rewrite module in Apache (or a similar module in other web servers).

 - Almost pretty permalink: Similar to the pretty permalinks.
 Almost pretty permalink usually have the index.php prefix.
 For example, the link above would be https://yoursite.com/index.php/name-of-post.